vickmuir/Backup/configure-bmr-backup-windows.md

 1. Log in to the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} and click **Storage** > **Backup** from the main menu to display the servers with EVault backup service.
 2. Select the server where the files to be backed up are located.
 Click the right-pointing expansion arrow to reveal the WebCC link.
 4. Click **WebCC Login** to start the WebCC client in your browser.
   **Note**: If WebCC doesn't start, there might be a problem with your VPN connection.
 You might also see a message that says the form you’re sending isn’t secure.
-It’s expected - proceed by sending the form.
+It is expected - proceed by sending the form.

 ## Configure a BMR Backup Job